zianglih/OoO-Processor-Report/README.md

 We initially implemented a LSQ with following features:

 1. issue check for load
-   Only when all previous store are successfully issued with address, the incoming load issue request is responsed with issue_approved = 1
+   Only when all previous stores in queue are successfully issued with address, the incoming load issue request is responsed with issue_approved = 1
 2. non-blocking dispatch for load and store
    To minimize waiting time for memory operations, the size of LSQ is the same as ROB size.
 Therefore all dispatch requests from ROB are guarenteed non-blocking.